petli/codplayer/doc/rpi_lcd_ir_board.md

 A full-sized AdaFruit RPi perma-proto board is used.

-There are four connectors on the board:
+There are five connectors on the board:

-* LCD: 16-pin (could be two 6-pin connectors too)
+* LCD: 2 6-pin connectors
 * LCD contrast pot: 3-pin
 * IR sensor: 3-pin
 * Status LED: 2-pin